quellabs/signal-hub/README.md

 $response->send();
 ```

-### Controller with Route Annotations
+### 2. Create Controllers with Route Annotations

-Canvas automatically discovers controllers and their routes through annotations:
+Canvas automatically discovers your controllers and registers their routes:

 ```php
 <?php